dlajambe/restful-ml/README.md

 ## Description

-This project involves the creation of a generic REsponsive State Transfer (REST) API that can be used to communicate with a variety of machine learning models.
-It can be thought of as a template; the endpoints provided can be modified or extended to work with a variety of architectures.
+This project involves the creation of a generic REsponsive State Transfer (REST) API that can be used to obtain predictions from machine learning models.
+It can be thought of as a template; the models, data preprocessors, and endpoints provided are intended to be modified and/or extended to work with new architectures.

-The API contains a `LanguageModel` resource as an example, which can be used to generate predictions from a model through a POST request.
-Since it is a language model, it expects to receive an input string through a POST request.
+The API contains two endpoints that can be used to generate model predictions with a POST request:

+1. `StringPrediction`: Generates a model prediction from models that require string-based input, e.g. language models.
+2. `FloatPrediction`: Generates a model prediction from models that require input vector of floating point numbers.

+The POST request must contain the input data as a JSON key-value pair:

+`StringPrediction: {'input_str' : 'example input data'}`
+`FloatPrediction: {'input_float' : [2.67, 1.59, 9.41]}`

 ## Getting Started